 Tri-state 14-day quarantine requirement

-Today it has been announced that travelers arriving in New York, New Jersey, and Connecticut, from regions with high COVID-19 infection rates, will be subjected to a 14-day quarantine.
+First let’s recap the initial policy.
+On June 24 it was announced that travelers arriving in New York, New Jersey, and Connecticut, from regions with high COVID-19 infection rates, would be subjected to a 14-day quarantine.

 BREAKING: NY, NJ, CT governors announce joint travel advisory.

 — ABC News (@ABC) June 24, 2020

 A few months ago New York had among the highest cases of coronavirus, with some days seeing more than 10,000 new cases.
 At this point New York is consistently down to fewer than 1,000 cases per day, while states like Florida are seeing more cases than ever before.